d4rk-d4nph3/Ransim/README.md

 1. Ransim terminates if it was not ran as administrator.
 2. Ransim terminates if it does not find *Reports* directory in %USERPROFILE% (safety check).
 3. Runs a location check.
-4. Runs a barrage of reconnaissance commands.
-5. Disables AV and firewall.
+4. Runs enabled functions such as credential dumpers, cobalt strike simulator, etc.
-6. Disables services.
+5. Disables services.
-7. Starts encrypting all the files only in the *Reports* directory.
+6. Starts encrypting all the files only in the *Reports* directory.
-8. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
+7. Upon finishing encrypting all the files in that directory, it downloads the ransom note from pastebin.
-9. Opens that ransom note in notepad.
+8. Opens that ransom note in notepad.
-10. Self deletes the ransim binary.
+9. Deletes itself.

 # TODO